suryanag0999/portfolio-/README.md

 Updating the project details
 Adding more sections (like testimonials or certifications) Enhancing animations
-Adding a dark mode toggle....
+Adding a dark mode toggle..